 Obtain a separate engagement letter for this service, and work with the client to define the specific scope of the services.
 In addition, include limitation-of-liability and limitation-of-damages risk allocation provisions, where permissible.

-The deliverable should be a written memorandum to the client, summarizing the strategy's potential benefits and risks, and level of authority as discussed in AICPA Statements on Standards for Tax Services (SSTS) No. 1, Tax Return Positions.
+The deliverable should be a written memorandum to the client, summarizing the strategy's potential benefits and risks, and level of authority as discussed in AICPA Statement on Standards for Tax Services (SSTS) No. 1.1, Advising on Tax Positions.

 If it is a transaction that has been specifically identified by the IRS, such as a tax shelter, and disclosure to a taxing authority is required, include specific and direct language in the memorandum informing the client of such.
 Include other important disclaimers such as: